Loading...

 Amazing work, everyone.

-People could pay more and sit in the balconies under the shelter, but the majority of people would've watched the play standing in the arena by the stage area which was exposed to the weather, which means they were likely to get wet and cold during the performance.
+People could pay more and sit in the balconies under the shelter, but the majority of people would've watched the play standing in the arena by the stage area, which was exposed to the weather, which means they were likely to get wet and cold during the performance.

 If you've seen a Shakespeare play, then like Lucas, you might have thought that Shakespeare's plays are normally around three hours long, and it would probably have been quite uncomfortable to stand and watch for that amount of time, especially if you were feeling wet and cold.

-Like Izzy, you also might have noticed there aren't any lights in the theatre, so the performances would've had to happen during the daytime in order for the audience to see the stage properly.
+Like Izzy, you also might have noticed there aren't any lights in the theater, so the performances would've had to happen during the daytime in order for the audience to see the stage properly.

 The story of how they came to build the Globe is quite interesting.